 How to Fix It

 There’s no need to panic or fear, lots of options can help fill in the gap a missing tooth leaves behind.
-Fixed dental bridges from Jackson Center for Smiles are among the more common choices, and work exactly how they sound: by bridging or filling in the space caused by a lost tooth.
+Fixed dental bridges are among the more common choices, and work exactly how they sound: by bridging or filling in the space caused by a lost tooth.
 Fixed bridges are just that – fixed – and cannot be taken in and out of the mouth and are typically held in place via bonding cement and/or metal substructures.

 Types of Bridges

 Made from porcelain, porcelain-over-metal, metal alloys, or gold, a bridge uses neighboring teeth to anchor one or more artificial teeth in between them.
-Although there are several types of fixed bridges, Dr. Watson offers these three main types at his Jackson Dentist Office:
+Although there are several types of fixed bridges, Dr. Watson offers these three main types: